 SLOSH Model.
 The Sea, Lake, and Overland Surges from Hurricanes (SLOSH) model was developed by the National Weather Service to calculate potential surge heights from hurricanes.
-The SLOSH models for the Rhode Island Hurricane Evacuation Study were run by the Storm Surge Group, National Hurricane Center, National Centers for Environmental Prediction, National Oceanic and Atmospheric Administration, Miami Florida.
+The SLOSH models for the Connecticut Hurricane Evacuation Study were run by the Storm Surge Group, National Hurricane Center, National Centers for Environmental Prediction, National Oceanic and Atmospheric Administration, Miami Florida.
 The SLOSH model calculates the hurricane surge elevation that would result from over 500 combinations of hurricane category, landfall location, forward speed, and direction.
-This study used the BOS SLOSH model basin.
+This study used the NY3 and the PV2 SLOSH model basins.